-This attribute is obsolete because there is now an algorithm within L1B to Description:
+Description: This attribute is obsolete because there is now an algorithm within L1B to compute the average space-view (SV) DN when the moon is in the SV port.

 All elements will be set to zero.

 Example: 0, 0, 0